sthamann/6dQfoam/README.md

 - **Open Source Implementation**: Full codebase for verification and extension

 ### Critical Discovery:
-Our theory predicts α = 0.007297352566440(35), which deviates from CODATA-2018 by:
+The theory predicts α = 0.007297352566440(35), which deviates from CODATA-2018 by:
 - **Absolute**: 2.9 × 10⁻¹²
 - **Relative**: 3.9 × 10⁻¹⁰ = **0.39 ppb** (NOT 4.4 ppm as initially stated)

-This places us just outside current experimental error bars (≈0.2 ppb), making this either a groundbreaking discovery or a near-miss requiring explanation.
+This places the prediction just outside current experimental error bars (≈0.2 ppb), making this either a groundbreaking discovery or a near-miss requiring explanation.

 ## Theoretical Framework

 ### The Six-Dimensional Quantum Foam Universe

-Our theory proposes that reality consists of:
+The theory proposes that reality consists of:

 1. **Fundamental Structure**: A 6-dimensional spacetime filled with quantum foam - a turbulent sea of Planck-scale fluctuations
 2. **Emergent 4D Universe**: Our familiar 4D spacetime is a "brane" or bubble embedded within this 6D foam